 How to Use the Which Function in R (With Examples)

-The following code shows how to find the position of all elements in a vector that are equal to 5:
+The following code demonstrates how to find the position of all elements within our sample vector that are exactly equal to the value 5.
+The resulting output clearly indicates the integer indices corresponding to those matches.

 #create data